AndersBNielsen/65uino/docs/getting-started/README.md

 | $0080-00ff | RIOT Registers |
 | $1000-$1FFF | ROM |

 Given that the 6507 can only access addresses using the low 13 bits of an address (8kb), bits 14, 15, and 16 are totally ignored.
-This means that the first 8Kb memory segment is mirrored 8 times in the 6502 full addresable space.
+This means that the first 8Kb memory segment is mirrored 8 times in the 6502 full addressable space.

 Because of this and the fact that the 6502 reset vectors live at $FFFA to $FFFF, for consistency with other architectures it is better to picture the ROM in the last mirror image at $F000-$FFFF.